-For the last 2 seasons Robinson Hill Beef has been sourcing cattle from Berway Farm and Creamery, about an hour southeast of Montpelier in the Connecticut River Valley.
-Shirley and Wayne Tullar raise Certified Organic.
-Grass-Fed cattle on their family farm for milk and meat.
+Robinson Hill Beef has sourced cattle from two farms outside of our own over the years.
+The last two years, we have had a few cattle butchered who were born on our farm - the results of Angus / Holstein heifers and cows crossed with an American Devon bull.
+But most of our beef cattle the last two seasons are American Devons who have come from Royal Larocque.
+Royal owns the Royal Butcher (a USDA inspected processing facility in Braintree) and has been raising grass fed and finished beef himself for a number of years.
+Previously, we sourced animals from the Berway Farm and Creamery, about an hour southeast of Montpelier in the Connecticut River Valley.
+Shirley and Wayne Tullar raise Certified Organic Grass-Fed cattle on their family farm for milk and meat.
 They've historically raised Holsteins and Milking Shorthorns, but have in recent years begun to breed in Angus for beef production.
 The animals that we have most recently gotten from them are 1/2-3/4 Angus and 1/4 - 1/2 Holstein.
-I have been particularly pleased with the friendly and stable temperaments of the animals I've received from Shirley and Wayne, as well as the tender and high quality beef which we have harvested.

 Graham grew up in East Montpelier and currently lives in Plainfield, VT.
 He has grazed and raised grass fed and finished beef cattle in different parts of central Vermont for more than 10 years.
 Graham has been operating Robinson Hill Beef in Calais, VT since 2013.

 Graham has worked as a mentor with youth ages 6-18 at EarthWalk Vermont, the ROOTS School, other local schools and educational programs, and by private arrangement.
 He works with Aaron and other collaborators to offer adult education in the community as well.
 Graham is the Field Organizer at Rural Vermont - a small farm and economic justice advocacy organization.
 He served on the Rural Vermont Board from 2013 to 2016.
 Graham graduated from UVM with a degree in Religious Studies and Plant and Soil Science; has a Permaculture Design Certificate from Yestermorrow Design / Build School; and attended the 3 year clinical herbal training program at the Vermont Center for Integrative Herbalism.